-(a) If a Change of Control (as defined in the Plan) occurs, the Performance Units and Distribution Equivalents shall not automatically become payable upon the Change of Control but, instead, shall become payable as described in this Section 9.
-The Committee may take such other actions with respect to the Performance Units and Distribution Equivalents as it deems appropriate pursuant to the Plan.

-- (b) If a Change of Control occurs on or before December 31, 2017, the Committee shall calculate a Change of Control Amount as follows: - (i) The Performance Period shall end as of the closing date of the Change of Control (the "Change of Control Date").
+- (a) If a Change of Control (as defined in the Plan) occurs, the Performance Units and Distribution Equivalents shall not automatically become payable upon the Change of Control but, instead, shall become payable as described in this Section 9.
+The Committee may take such other actions with respect to the Performance Units and Distribution Equivalents as it deems appropriate pursuant to the Plan. - (b) If a Change of Control occurs on or before December 31, 2018, the Committee shall calculate a Change of Control Amount as follows: - (i) The Performance Period shall end as of the closing date of the Change of Control (the "Change of Control Date").
 The TUR ending date calculations for the Performance Period shall be based on the 90 calendar day period ending on the Change of Control Date, subject to adjustment as provided in Section 4 above with respect to an Adjustment Event that occurred before the Change of Control Date.
-Achievement of the Customer Gain/Loss Performance Goals for fiscal years ending before the fiscal year in which the Change of Control occurs shall be based on achievement of the Customer Gain/Loss Performance Goals for the fiscal year, with no adjustment pursuant to Section 5(c).
-Achievement of the Customer Gain/Loss Performance Goals for the fiscal year in which Change of Control occurs and subsequent fiscal years shall be based on the applicable target award level. - (ii) The Committee shall calculate a "Change of Control Amount" equal to the greater of (i) the Target Award amount or (ii) the amount of Performance Units that would be payable based on the Company's achievement of the Performance Goals as of the Change of Control Date as described in subsection (i) above. - (iii) The Change of Control Amount shall include related Distribution Equivalents and, if applicable, interest, as described below. - (iv) The Committee shall determine whether the Change of Control Amount attributable to Performance Units shall be (A) converted to units with respect to shares or other equity interests of the acquiring company or its parent ("Successor Units"), in which case Distribution Equivalents shall continue to be credited on the Successor Units, or (B) valued based on the Fair Market Value of the Performance Units as of the Change of Control Date and credited to a bookkeeping account for the Participant, in which case interest shall be credited on the amount so determined at a market rate for the period between the Change of Control Date and the applicable payment date.
+Achievement of the Customer Gain/Loss Performance Goals for the Performance Period shall be deemed to be at target (equal to the Customer Gain/Loss Target Award). - (ii) The Committee shall calculate a "Change of Control Amount" equal to (A) the greater of (x) the TUR Target Award amount or (y) the amount of Performance Units that would be payable based on the Company's achievement of the TUR Performance Goals as of the Change of Control Date as described in subsection (i) above, plus (B) the Customer Gain/Loss Target Award amount. - (iii) The Change of Control Amount shall include related Distribution Equivalents and, if applicable, interest, as described below. - (iv) The Committee shall determine whether the Change of Control Amount attributable to Performance Units shall be (A) converted to units with respect to shares or other equity interests of the acquiring company or its parent ("Successor Units"), in which case Distribution Equivalents shall continue to be credited on the Successor Units, or (B) valued based on the Fair Market Value of the Performance Units as of the Change of Control Date and credited to a bookkeeping account for the Participant, in which case interest shall be credited on the amount so determined at a market rate for the period between the Change of Control Date and the applicable payment date.
 Notwithstanding the provisions of Section 7, all payments on and after a Change of Control shall be made in cash.
 If alternative (A) above is used, the cash payment shall equal the Fair Market Value on the date of payment of the number of shares or other equity interests underlying the Successor Units, plus accrued Distribution Equivalents.
-All payments shall be subject to applicable tax withholding. - (c) If a Change of Control occurs and the Participant continues in employment or service through December 31, 2017, the Change of Control Amount shall be paid in cash between January 1, 2018 and March 15, 2018. - (d) If a Change of Control occurs and the Participant has a Termination without Cause or a Good Reason Termination upon or within two years after the Change of Control Date and before December 31, 2017, the Change of Control Amount shall be paid in cash within 30 days after the Participant's separation from service, subject to Section 16 below.
+All payments shall be subject to applicable tax withholding. - (c) If a Change of Control occurs and the Participant continues in employment or service through December 31, 2018, the Change of Control Amount shall be paid in cash between January 1, 2019 and March 15, 2019. - (d) If a Change of Control occurs and the Participant has a Termination without Cause or a Good Reason Termination upon or within two years after the Change of Control Date and before December 31, 2018, the Change of Control Amount shall be paid in cash within 30 days after the Participant's separation from service, subject to Section 16 below.